2018 is the year of disturbing dance movies

 From Luca Guadagnino's stomach-churning 'Suspiria' remake to a Christmas zombie musical.

-Only six people walked out of the Sundance premiere of Gaspar Noe’s Climax, while some of those who didn’t called the film Noé’s best work since his debut 1998 film, I Stand Alone.
-The divisive film’s stars are mostly young Parisian dancers from the city’s underground street voguing scene, who perform their most nightmarish moves after slamming back cups of fuelled sangria during a practice session in an empty school building.
-At the centre of the troupe is French-Algerian actor/dancer Sofia Boutella.
+Only six people walked out of the Sundance premiere of Gaspar Noe’s Climax, while some of those who didn’t called the film Noé’s best work since his debut 1998 film I Stand Alone.
+The divisive film’s stars are mostly young Parisian dancers from the city’s underground street voguing scene, who perform their most nightmarish moves after slamming back cups of LSD-fueled sangria during a practice session in an empty school building.
+At the center of the troupe is French-Algerian actor/dance Sofia Boutella.
 While mostly known for her roles in big action movies, her dance movies are far more wild than any triple roundhouse kick.
-Climax also has a stellar soundtrack featuring a new song by Daft Punk's Thomas Bangalter called, you guessed it, Sangria.
+Climax also has a stellar soundtrack featuring a new song by Daft Punk's Thomas Bangalter called, you guessed it, “Sangria.”
 This might do for the wine emoji what Call Me By Your Name did to the peach.